 With the chance to book front row seats to the Annual Migration, the world-renowned Masai Mara is a major drawcard for first time safari-goers.
 The game reserve is clearly still a top contender in the insta-stakes, and combined with Diani Beach – journeys to Kenya’s coastline made even easier by the new Standard Gauge Railway – Kenya secured the number two spot on our “best of” list.

 As the Obama’s are rumoured to be heading to Nairobi next year, interest in Africa’s Wildlife Capital could also surge in 2018.
 Sources say the former president might be planning a June trip, his proposed itinerary including a visit to the African Heritage House, the Pan-African art museum home to American designer and architect, Alan Donovan.
 Once described as “the most photographed house in Africa,” Donovan’s residence is only a 20 minute drive from the centre of Nairobi.
-Combine a 4-day small group safari in the Mara with our NEW three day Nairobi Park Stay, the itinerary including a game drive in Nairobi National Park, Sheldrick Elephant Orphanage visit, return airport transfers, all food and drink and twin share ensuite accommodation at a tented camp (inside Nairobi National Park).
+Combine a 4-day small group safari in the Mara with our three day Nairobi Park Stay, the itinerary including a game drive in Nairobi National Park, Sheldrick Elephant Orphanage visit, return airport transfers, all food and drink and twin share ensuite accommodation at a tented camp (inside Nairobi National Park).

 1. SOUTH AFRICA